cairdcoinheringaahing/RecipesForJelly/literals.md

-# Types of nilad
+# Types of literla

-Jelly has multiple different types of nilad:
+Jelly has multiple different types of literals, all of which are *niladic atoms*:

 - Integers.
 These are strings of digits (`1234567890`), not beginning with `0`, and potentially being preceded by a `-` to denote negative numbers.